descostesn/chromglycomethods/figure1/E/README.md

 &nbsp;&nbsp; V.II.
 [Union](#union)

 !!
 Perform the union of peaks before computing the heatmap, show a venn diagram in the doc !!
-Delete union_sept2023mouse_HG.gff from zenodo and upload the new one called union_sept2023mouse_HG1-2.gff !! precise number of peaks in the description
+Delete union_sept2023mouse_HG.gff from zenodo and upload the new one called union_sept2023mouse_HG1-2.gff, replace the name in the data section
+!! precise number of peaks in the description
 !!
 Define a single heatmap with 3 groups for pol II
 !!
 Delete mouseESC_fig1E_peakorder.bed on zenodo and upload the new file with same name